Innovative and Entrepreneurial Solutions to Climate Change

 A legacy of success

-As well as increasing pupils and staff’s knowledge on the effects of pollution and global warming on the environment, the project has resulted in pupils developing skills to support them in their education and career paths.
-All the participating pupils have also won the John Muir award through achieving the four challenges; discover a wild place, explore it, conserve it and share their experiences.
-Staff have also benefitted, developing innovative approaches to teaching and learning and sharing pedagogy across different educational regions within Europe.
+As well as increasing pupils and staff’s knowledge on the effects of pollution and global warming on the environment, the project resulted in pupils developing skills to support them in their education and career paths.
+All the participating pupils won the John Muir award through achieving the four challenges; discover a wild place, explore it, conserve it and share their experiences.
+Staff also benefitted, developing innovative approaches to teaching and learning and sharing pedagogy across different educational regions within Europe.